Cyberpunk: Literature

 Minnesota writer Bruce Bethke coined the term in 1983 for his short story "Cyberpunk", which was published in an issue of Amazing Science Fiction Stories.
 The term was quickly appropriated as a label to be applied to the works of William Gibson, Bruce Sterling, Pat Cadigan and others.
 Of these, Sterling became the movement's chief ideologue, thanks to his fanzine Cheap Truth.
 John Shirley wrote articles on Sterling and Rucker's significance.
 John Brunner's 1975 novel The Shockwave Rider is considered by many to be the first cyberpunk novel with many of the tropes commonly associated with the genre, some five years before the term was popularized by Dozois.

 William Gibson with his novel Neuromancer (1984) is arguably the most famous writer connected with the term cyberpunk.
 He emphasized style, a fascination with surfaces, and atmosphere over traditional science-fiction tropes.
 Regarded as ground-breaking and sometimes as "the archetypal cyberpunk work", Neuromancer was awarded the Hugo, Nebula, and Philip K. Dick Awards.
 Count Zero (1986) and Mona Lisa Overdrive (1988) followed after Gibson's popular debut novel.
 According to the Jargon File, "Gibson's near-total ignorance of computers and the present-day hacker culture enabled him to speculate about the role of computers and hackers in the future in ways hackers have since found both irritatingly naïve and tremendously stimulating."

 Early on, cyberpunk was hailed as a radical departure from science-fiction standards and a new manifestation of vitality.
 Shortly thereafter, some critics arose to challenge its status as a revolutionary movement.
 These critics said that the science fiction New Wave of the 1960s was much more innovative as far as narrative techniques and styles were concerned.
 While Neuromancers narrator may have had an unusual "voice" for science fiction, much older examples can be found: Gibson's narrative voice, for example, resembles that of an updated Raymond Chandler, as in his novel The Big Sleep (1939).

 Others noted that almost all traits claimed to be uniquely cyberpunk could in fact be found in older writers' works—often citing J. G. Ballard, Philip K. Dick, Harlan Ellison, Stanisław Lem, Samuel R. Delany, and even William S. Burroughs.
 For example, Philip K. Dick's works contain recurring themes of social decay, artificial intelligence, paranoia, and blurred lines between objective and subjective realities.
 The influential cyberpunk movie Blade Runner (1982) is based on his book, Do Androids Dream of Electric Sheep?.
-Humans linked to machines are found in Pohl and Kornbluth's Wolfbane (1959) and Roger Zelazny's Creatures of Light and Darkness (1968).
+Transhumanism and technologically augmented humans are also a main feature of Roger Zelazny's Creatures of Light and Darkness (1968).

 In 1994, scholar Brian Stonehill suggested that Thomas Pynchon's 1973 novel Gravity's Rainbow "not only curses but precurses what we now glibly dub cyberspace."
 Other important predecessors include Alfred Bester's two most celebrated novels, The Demolished Man and The Stars My Destination, as well as Vernor Vinge's novella True Names.